 - High-resolution image (uncompressed).

-- Takes a lot of storage space.
+- Takes up a lot of storage space.

 - Not recommended for beginners.